diana-hep/oamap/README.md

 arrays = toarrays("events", generate(), List(Event))
 ```

-Now they're just Numpy arrays.
+Now the data structures are just a set of Numpy arrays.
 Some arrays store data, some represent structure, and even the names encode the type structure (losslessly).
+Each one-dimensional array may be thought of as a "column" in the database sense (i.e. "split mode" in ROOT).

 ```python
 >>> list(arrays.keys())